Bisk1/cedict/README.md

 - The application code contains controller used for populating the database (`LoaderController`), but it is commented out (annotation) for safety
 - data is exposed through REST API
 - only simplified Chinese is supported
+- numeric pinyin is replaced by diacritics (tone markers over the letters)

 ## API: